rjmn02/univ-business-database/README.md

 ## Database Structure

-The database structure is designed to support My Amazon Guy's operations efficiently.
+The database structure is designed to support company's operations efficiently.
 Key entities include employees, projects, applications, systems, and more.
 The script files cover the creation of tables, views, and foreign key constraints.

 ## Querying and Reporting